Evan Fournier

 Evan Mehdi Fournier (/fr/; born 29 October 1992) is a French professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
-After a twelve year stint in the NBA he returned to Europe, where he was named to the All-EuroLeague Second Team in his debut season.
-He led Olympiacos to the 2025 EuroLeague Final Four.
-Fournier has been a regular member of the French national team, winning multiple medals in the EuroBasket, FIBA World Cup and Olympic levels.
+After a twelve-year stint in the NBA he returned to Europe, where he was named to the All-EuroLeague Second Team in his debut season.

+Fournier led Olympiacos to the 2025 EuroLeague Final Four and the EuroLeague title in 2026, earning the EuroLeague Final Four MVP award in the process.
+He has been a regular member of the French national team, winning multiple medals on the EuroBasket, FIBA World Cup, and Olympic levels.

 Early life

 Fournier was born on 29 October 1992, in Saint-Maurice, a small suburb outside of Paris, to a French father and a mother of Algerian descent.
 He became interested in basketball in 2002, thanks to the 2001–02 Sacramento Kings team.
 Fournier wore the number 10 on his jersey in honor of then-Sacramento King, Mike Bibby.
 He played junior basketball at the French INSEP academy from 2007 to 2009.